What does it mean to be a Project SEARCH Intern?

 Why do students need an “open case” with Michigan Rehabilitation Services (MRS) or the Bureau of Services for Blind Persons (BSBP)?

-MRS and BSBP are Project SEARCH partners and to receive their services, a case will need to be opened if one is not already.
-MRS or BSBP will be proactively supporting the student interns throughout their entire Project SEARCH experience.
+MRS and BSBP are Project SEARCH partners, and to receive their services, a case will need to be opened if one is not already.
+MRS or BSBP will proactively support the student interns throughout their entire Project SEARCH experience.

 Are student interns required to complete an intake process with Riverwood?

-Why do student interns need to have a flu shot?
+Why do student interns need to have a flu shot and TB test?

 As a Project SEARCH participant, student interns must follow Corewell Health’s rules and expectations for their employees.